DebritB/NewsRAG/README.md

 ## Progress & History

-For a detailed progress report and history of changes, see `CHANGELOG.txt` in the project root.
+For a detailed progress report and history of changes, see `Progress_summary.txt` in the project root.
 This file documents major updates, bug fixes, and troubleshooting steps throughout development.

 ---